ElaineArchbold/fullstack-milestone-project/README.md

 ### Testing client stories

-*User A – As a new user, I want to be able to view all available prints and decide upon which one I prefer.
+* User A – As a new user, I want to be able to view all available prints and decide upon which one I prefer.
-..*From the navigation bar on every page, I can select [Gallery](https://alio-prints.herokuapp.com/products/gallery) in the navigation menu to display a lightbox of all available designs.
+    - From the navigation bar on every page, I can select [Gallery](https://alio-prints.herokuapp.com/products/gallery) in the navigation menu to display a lightbox of all available designs.
 This shows a page with all products divided into sections.
 When an image is clicked, it opens up a scrolling lightbox effect.
 Also, each category header is linked to the shop for that category.
-*User B – As a new user looking to order a print, I want to be able to do this easily.
+* User B – As a new user looking to order a print, I want to be able to do this easily.
-..*From the navigation bar on every page, I can select 'Shop' and a dropdown menu appears which displays all of the categories of available products.
+    - From the navigation bar on every page, I can select 'Shop' and a dropdown menu appears which displays all of the categories of available products.
 I can either choose a category or I can search all products by selecting [All Product](https://alio-prints.herokuapp.com/products).
 From here, I can add items to my cart.
 Once I have done this, I can either login or register to enable the checkout function.
-*User C - As a user looking for a specific product, I can use the search bar in the navigation menu.
+* User C - As a user looking for a specific product, I can use the search bar in the navigation menu.
-..*From the navigation bar on every page, I can use the search function.
+    - From the navigation bar on every page, I can use the search function.
 I type in my keyword and the search returns the results and redirects me to the relevant page.
 The search is based on the product description so there are many keywords I can use to search.
-*User D - As an existing user, I want to check what items I have in my cart from a previous visit to the site.
+* User D - As an existing user, I want to check what items I have in my cart from a previous visit to the site.
-..*From the navigation bar on every page, I can select [Cart](https://alio-prints.herokuapp.com/products/cart).
+    - From the navigation bar on every page, I can select [Cart](https://alio-prints.herokuapp.com/products/cart).
 This will take me to the Cart page with a list of the products in my cart.
 There is also an icon that appears on the navigation bar to display any current items in the cart.
-*User E - As an employee of Alio Prints, I want to be able to login to the admin portal and update/add products.
+* User E - As an employee of Alio Prints, I want to be able to login to the admin portal and update/add products.
-..*I can do this by adding '/admin' to the end of the URL and enter my login details.
+    - I can do this by adding '/admin' to the end of the URL and enter my login details.
 From here, I can add or ammend products.

 ## Deployment